In the previous video, we talked about trigger marketing (ie. setting up triggers to fire your marketing automation).

 Webinar Email Marketing Campaigns

-Now there's some really cool stuff you can do in campaigns.
-Obviously you have your messages and you have your delays.
+Now there's some cool stuff you can do in campaigns.
+You have your messages and you have your delays.
 Those are the two big pieces.

 You can also add logic.